-How do I pay for my Medicare Supplement policy?
+How Do I Pay for My Medicare Supplement Insurance Plan?

 Medicare Supplement insurance plans are offered by private insurance companies and may help you pay for out-of-pocket costs for services covered under Original Medicare (Part A and Part B).

-Both your Medicare Part B and Medicare Supplement plan usually require a monthly premium payment, but Medicare Part A usually does not.
+Both your Medicare Part B and Medicare Supplement insurance plan usually require a monthly premium payment, but Medicare Part A usually does not.
 Most people get premium-free Medicare Part A by paying Medicare taxes while working for at least 10 years.
-(If you have to pay for Part A, you’ll pay up to $413 each month in 2017.)
+(If you have to pay for Part A, you’ll pay up to $422 each month in 2018.)

 Some plans may offer discounts depending on how you pay — for example, if you pay up front once a year, or if you pay using electronic funds transfer.
 With an electronic funds transfer, you can set up a monthly payment to debit automatically from a checking account or credit/debit card.
 Different plans may have different payment options.

-Several factors can influence your Medicare Supplement plan costs.
+Several factors can influence your Medicare Supplement insurance plan costs.